top of page

 Wonderful old trees.

-Brandy was discovered when 500 barrels of pure white spirit were left unsold for five years.
-When tasted later, they discovered it had taken colour from the wood, tasted rather fine (with less alcohol content) and had turned into this new drink, which they initially called cognac, then brandy, to distance it from the French version!
+Brandy was discovered when 500 barrels of pure white spirit went unsold for 5 years.
+When tasted later, they found it had taken colour from the wood, tasted rather fine (with less alcohol content) and had turned into this new drink, which they initially called cognac, then brandy, to distance it from the French version!

 The Terry Family was originally from Ireland and moved to El Puerto de Santa Maria.
-There, they became destitute and ignored, eventually being cared for by local fishermen.
-Out of gratitude for this, they covered their bottles with fishermen’s nets once they became wealthy, which is still part of the branding today.
+There, they became destitute and ignored, until they were eventually cared for by local fishermen.
+Out of gratitude for this, they covered their bottles with fishermen's nets once they became wealthy, a practice that is still part of the branding today.

 Many of the barrels (always made of American oak) have been signed by famous people like Bo Derek.